-Perhaps driven by fear that major naval powers could sever China's maritime oil supply lines, a growing contingent of Chinese analysts and policymakers advocates major tanker fleet development.
-In August 2003, China's government reportedly established a "Tanker Working Group,"24 though this assertion that has been disputed by at least one prominent Chinese scholar.25 By 2010, one source reports, Beijing intends to transport 40-50 percent of its oil imports in PRC-flagged tankers.
-By 2020, it hopes to carry 60-70 percent.26 Chinese analysts predict that their country will need more than forty VLCCs by 2010, each of which will be able to carry upwards of 1.5 million barrels of oil in order to meet these goals.27 For an explanation of various tanker designations, which are based on hauling capacity, see table 2.
+Driven by fear that major naval powers could sever China's maritime oil supply lines, a growing contingent of Chinese analysts and policy-makers advocates major tanker fleet development.
+In August 2003, the Chinese government reportedly established a "Tanker Working Group."
+By 2010, Beijing intends to transport 40-50 percent of its oil imports in PRC-flagged tankers.
+By 2020, it hopes to carry 60-70 percent.
+Chinese analysts predict that their country will need more than forty very large crude carriers (VLCCs) by 2010, each of which will be able to carry upwards of 1.5 million barrels of oil, in order to meet these goals.
+16